-Neatline is a geotemporal exhibit-builder that allows you to create beautiful, complex maps and narrative sequences from collections of archives and artifacts, and to connect your maps and narratives with timelines that are more-than-usually sensitive to ambiguity and nuance.
-In other words, Neatline lets you make hand-crafted, interactive stories as interpretive expressions of an archival or cultural heritage collection.
+Neatline is a geotemporal exhibit-builder that allows you to create beautiful, complex maps, image annotations, and narrative sequences from Omeka collections of archives and artifacts, and to connect your maps and narratives with timelines that are more-than-usually sensitive to ambiguity and nuance.
+Neatline lets you make hand-crafted, interactive stories as interpretive expressions of a single document or a whole archival or cultural heritage collection.
+You can import these documents (georeferenced historical maps, manuscripts, high-res photographs, etc.) from an existing collection, or create a new digital archive, yourself.
 Every Neatline exhibit is your contribution to humanities scholarship, in the visual vernacular.

-The Scholars’ Lab designed Neatline as a suite of plugins for the open-source Omeka framework, which provides a powerful platform for content management and web publication.
+The Scholars’ Lab designed Neatline as a suite of plugins for the open-source Omeka framework, which provides a powerful platform for management and publication of the collection on which your exhibit is built.
 Through Neatline, you can create create rich representations of places, objects, events, narratives, and documents — like these demo exhibits.

-- An in-depth look at the signatories of the Declaration of Independence: You want to create an interactive exhibit that “attaches” biographic information about the signatories on the Declaration of Independence to a high-resolution image of the actual document.
-Neatline’s map annotation tools make it possible to draw precise, translucent outlines around the signatures on the document, and interactively display long-format biographies and pictures as your users interact with your annotations.
+- An in-depth look at the signatories of the Declaration of Independence.
+You want to create an interactive exhibit that “attaches” biographic information about the signatories on the Declaration of Independence to a high-resolution image of the actual document.
+Neatline’s annotation tools make it possible to draw precise, translucent outlines around the signatures on the document, and to interactively display long-format biographies and pictures, stored in Omeka, as your users interact with your annotations.

-- An interactive narrative of the 1924 British Mount Everest expedition: Did George Mallory and Andrew Irvine make it to the summit on June 8th?
-You want to create a map showing the climbing lines that the parties followed on their summit attempts, the conjectured routes that Mallory may have taken, and the location of his body when it was discovered in 1999.
-The phases of the climb can be plotted as time spans, and minute-by-minute accounts from the Odell diaries can be captured as individual points.
+- An interactive narrative of the early British Mount Everest expeditions.
+Did George Mallory and Andrew Irvine make it to the summit on June 8th, 1924?
+Use contemporary satellite imagery, built into Neatline. as you create a map showing the climbing lines that the parties followed on their summit attempts, the conjectured routes that Mallory may have taken, and the location of his body when it was discovered in 1999.
+The phases of the climb can be plotted as spans on the timeline, and minute-by-minute accounts from the Odell diaries, brought into Omeka as discrete objects, can be captured as points on the map and timeline.

-- A map of the movements of characters and concepts in The Tempest: Shakespeare’s play takes place in a indeterminate space, an island outside the moving world, an aesthetic throne – and yet the literal, spatial movements of its characters are described in significant detail.
-You want to use a Renaissance-era map of an island in the Mediterranean (or the West Indies, or the Carribean) to create a speculative mapping of the text — Prospero’s lair, the shipwreck, the carousing of Caliban and Trinculo, Ariel’s errands, and the journey back to Italy.
+- A visualization of the movements of characters and concepts in The Tempest.
+Shakespeare’s play takes place in a indeterminate aesthetic space, an island outside the moving world — and yet the literal, spatial movements of its characters are described in significant detail.
+You can draw and scan your own map, or import a Renaissance-era map of an island in the Mediterranean (or the West Indies, or the Carribean) to create a speculative, playful plotting of the spatial dimension of the text — Prospero’s lair, the shipwreck, the carousing of Caliban and Trinculo, Ariel’s errands, and the journey back to Italy.